Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 • Include expert opinions based on your experiences

-Good SEO practice for EAAT
+Good SEO practices for EEAT

 Trust considers the extent to which your page is accurate, honest, safe, and reliable.

-Trust markers you should include on your website include:
+Include essential trust markers on your website

 • A valid SSL certificate (HTTPS)